volume-trader/QuantowerKB/general-settings/instruments-lookup.md

 # Symbols lookup

 Symbols lookup manager — is a special screen, allowing to search and select any available symbol from active connections.
-There are various panels in Quantower terminal, that require to have a Symbol parameter being set up \(Watchlist, Chart, Symbol info etc.\).
+There are various panels in VT-Terminal terminal, that require to have a Symbol parameter being set up \(Watchlist, Chart, Symbol info etc.\).
 Depending on the requirements, symbols lookup can allow single or multiple symbols selection.

 Each time you successfully connect with some integration, you will get a list of its symbols in Symbol lookup manager screen.
-Due to Quantower allows a multiple integrations connection, you may have several similar symbols with data, that can vary a bit.
+Due to VT-Terminal allows a multiple integrations connection, you may have several similar symbols with data, that can vary a bit.
 This is normal because different providers can give us different quotes data.

 ### Lookup field